primatejs/primate/README.md

 ```

 ### Short field notation

 Field types may be any constructible JavaScript object, including other
 domains.
-Primate ensures integrity when using foreign domains.
+When using other domains as types, data integrity (on saving) is
+ensured.

 ```js
 import {Domain} from "primate";